WeblateOrg/weblate/docs/admin/projects.rst

 .. hint::

-   The language codes are mapped when matching the translation files and the matches are case sensitive, so make sure you use the source language codes in same form as used in the filenames.
+   The language codes are mapped when matching the translation files and the matches are case sensitive, so ensure you use the source language codes in same form as used in the filenames.

 .. seealso::